TonyBrownRx/100-days-of-code/r1-log.md

 ### R1D1
 Established a GitHub, Medium, and Twitter account.
 Spent at least 1 hour on @freeCodeCamp's Basic CSS coding challenges.
 Already completed Basic HTML and HTML5.

+### R1D2
+Spent time today trying to understand Github & Codepen.
+I tried to the FCC Tribute Page project but opted for a more simple project.
+I made a simple To-Do List just get used to using Github.
+Link to commit: https://github.com/TonyBrownRx/To-Do-List/commits/master